telerik/teststudio-docs/docs/features/custom-steps/overview.md

 The Step Builder can also be used to build steps against already recorded elements in the <a href="/features/elements-explorer/overview" target="_blank">Elements Explorer</a>.

 1.&nbsp; Open a test in which you need to add a step.
-Choose an element from the __Elements Explorer.
+Choose an element from the __Elements Explorer__.

 2.&nbsp; Click the **Step Builder** pane to activate it.
 Under the __Actions__ and __Verification__ sections, you can see the options corresponding to the type of selected element.